Income and Irresponsibility

 2. Having unprotected sex.
 This is irresponsible when you’re unable to support a child, but fine if you’re prepared for parenthood.

-you are, the less able you are to cope with these dangers if they materialize – and the greater your obligation to avoid taking chances in the first place.
+The same logic holds for drunkenness.
+Heavy drinking has well-known health and employment dangers.
+The poorer you are, the less able you are to cope with these dangers if they materialize – and the greater your obligation to avoid taking chances in the first place.

-The upshot is that if behavior does not vary by income, we should conclude that the poor are more irresponsible than the rich.
+The upshot is that if risky behavior does not vary by income, we should conclude that the poor are more irresponsible than the rich.
 If the rich actually engage in less risky behavior than the poor, the true gap is bigger than it looks.

-future of his spouse and his kids.
+If you’re outraged by this implication, note that family status works the same way.
+When a childless single courts danger, he risks his future.
+When a married parent courts danger, he risks not only his own future, but the future of his spouse and his kids.
 Think about riding a motorcycle.
 This could simultaneously be a reasonable trade-off for a childless single and a reckless gamble for a married parent.
 Why?
 Because when you’re a married parent, the total downside is much more serious.

 Aren’t family status and income fundamentally different?
 Not really.
 Neither depends on choices alone.
 Opportunities and luck both play their role.
 The virtuous path is not to bemoan our situation, but to act responsibly in whatever situation we find ourselves.